nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 ## 4. Use the Nextflow resume feature

-Nextflow has an option called `-resume` that allows you to re-run a pipeline you've already launched previously, in such a way that any processes that have already been run with the exact same code, settings and inputs will be skipped.
+Nextflow has an option called `-resume` that allows you to re-run a pipeline you've already launched previously.
+When launched with `-resume` any processes that have already been run with the exact same code, settings and inputs will be skipped.
 Using this mode means Nextflow will only run processes that are either new, have been modified or are being provided new settings or inputs.

 There are two key advantages to doing this: